Gonger96/GCL/README.md

 At the moment I recommend not publishing applications that use GCL.
 Please wait for the first official release.

-Requirements:
-All you need is a compiler with C++11 support.
+A compiler with C++11 support is required